HumanDynamics/RevolvingLoanHack/ProjectPlan/PoC-TestPlan.md

 Our POC is designed to demonstrate feasibility of an Automated Loan Fund.
-This doc serves to confront any technical and logistical issues to mitigate risk by providing decision choices early on in the development cycle.
+This doc serves to confront any technical and logistical issues to mitigate risk by providing decision choices early on in the development cycle

+The goals are to rapidly prototype an "Automated Loan Fund" and do a small-test at MIT at the end of 2016 and a 4-8 week field test (full lifecycle) model in the DR early 2017.
+The final product will be tested with 2 out of 5 groups living on the border.

 **PoC-TestPlan-PreFlightChecklist:** https://github.com/HumanDynamics/RevolvingLoanHack/blob/master/ProjectPlan/PoC-TestPlan-PreFlightCheckList.md

 **Project plan:** https://github.com/HumanDynamics/RevolvingLoanHack/blob/master/ProjectPlan/ProjectPlan.md

 **Team:** https://github.com/orgs/HumanDynamics/teams/revolveteam

-**Goals:** To rapidly prototype an "Automated Loan Fund" and do a small-test at MIT at the end of 2016 and a field test in the DR early 2017.
-The final product will be tested with 2 out of 5 groups living on the border.

 **Use cases:** https://github.com/HumanDynamics/RevolvingLoanHack/blob/master/ProjectPlan/UseCasesAndHypotheses.md
 Activities, deliverables, etc. in Project Plan: